 Insurance contribution affects pension amount

 If times are bad, the contribution can be decreased by 10–20 per cent.
-Although there is no change to the confirmed earnings, the pension accrues based on earnings that correspond to the paid insurance contributions.
+Although there is no change to the confirmed income, the pension accrues based on the income that the paid insurance contributions are based on.